-Our first team competes in the Ladbrokes League One, which is the third tier of professional football in Scotland.
+Our first team competes in the Ladbrokes Championship, which is the third tier of professional football in Scotland.

 As well as playing a total of 36 league games each season we also take part in three national cup competitions – the William Hill Scottish Cup and the Betfred League Cup (which we won in 2004).
 Our Premiership status means we enter a “Colt” team (under 21) into the Scottish Challenge Cup too.
 We also occasionally play in ‘friendly’ or challenge matches too.

 The football season runs from late July to early May and we play at home regularly during this period.